STRATEGY

 that was such a barrier to the parents is even more of a barrier to the

-children, who now have even less tangible, physical basis for figuring
+children, who now have even almost no tangible, physical basis for figuring

 out how old